+Fabulous hair comes with a price, literally and figuratively.
 Studies suggest 1 of every 5 hair stylists will suffer from a health issue directly related to their occupation .
-Here are some of the most common hair stylist health issues and how to help prevent them.
+These can come in the form of allergies, breathing problems, and, in some cases, cancer.
+Below are some of the most common hair stylist health issues and a few suggestions on how to prevent them.

 1. Infertility and Pregnancy Complications in Hair Stylists